-Mountain biking in Nepal is extremely enjoyable with natural trails that fit every kind of rider.
+Mountain biking in Nepal is extremely enjoyable with natural trails that fit every kind of rider beside trekking in Nepal.
 From the beginner level off-roads to single tracks and downhill rides that even the most daring riders need to use their utmost skills to accomplish, Nepal has it all.
 Recent days have even seen enthusiasts diving into trails that were formerly only used for trekking, including Annapurna, Everest, and Rara.
 It’s an adventurous journey to hit the narrow and dangerous trails, feel close to nature and get that ultimate adrenaline rush we want.
 However, bikers ought to stick to some rules while going on these trips as small mistakes could lead to disastrous consequences that could result in getting stranded alone in the wilderness and calling for emergency rescue.

 Here are a few tips that would help you during your Mountain Biking Trips in Nepal:

 Understand the Terrain and your bike’s response

 A change in conditions makes lots of difference in any activity you pursue and the same applies to mountain biking.
 If you are riding a new bicycle or hiring one, it is utterly necessary to understand the machine before you take it out for the real deal.
 Take a few relaxing trips and test how the bike reacts to speed, cornering and whether it fits your responses, and upgrade if you need to.
 It’s also a good idea to start slow, and pick speed later as you get used to the terrain.
 Race a bit to get the muscles working but also try some relaxing ride, as this is what a long ride would mostly constitute.

 Differentiate between Cycling and Racing